Opens a window that lets you add a rectangular or radial grid of construction lines in the model.

 " Number of circles " = ' 3 '.
 If this number had been ' 2 ', only the construction circles marked 1 and 2 would have been generated.

-Radial lines or starting (degrees): A number of degrees or a series of comma-separated numbers .
+Radial line starting angles (degrees): A number of degrees or a series of comma-separated numbers .
 Comma-separated entries disable (gray out) the " Increments of " and " Number of radial lines " fields.

 ' 0 ' sets the starting construction line to be perfectly horizontal.
 A positive number of degrees is measured counterclockwise from horizontal.
 A negative number of degrees is measured clockwise from horizontal.
 Comma-separated numbers place radial lines that are rotated the specified numbers of degrees.